Keeping the HVAC/R Support Network Safe and Compliant During the COVID-19 Pandemic

 The Refrigerant Geeks Understand

 There is a high likelihood that COVID-19 will result in deferred maintenance due to the limitations in resources (people and materials), unusual needs, and in some cases layoffs that were caused by the virus, are very high.
 The outcome will likely lead to higher leaks, poor performance, and in some cases early retirement of equipment due to failure.
+This will impact your company’s environmental footprint, and may delay some corporate sustainability initiatives.

 In this industry, the business as usual process is to get an invoice paper and to document the activity, and then issue an invoice.
 Now, it doesn’t have to be that way because almost everyone has access to a smart phone and the smart phone can replace most if not all of the documentation process, relieving the need for potential virus ridden paperwork to travel between potentially contaminated people.